Philip Seaforth James: Early life

 James was born in Surrey, England.
-Born the son of Dr. Philip William James MC (a doctor in the Royal Army Medical Corps and son of Canon Mark James) and his wife Muriel Lindley Rankin, the daughter of Alfred Mottram Rankin of Broomhills, Essex and New Hall, Sutton.
-His father, Philip William James was the great-great-grandson of Lt Col Charles Hamilton James.
+He was the son of Dr. Philip William James MC, a doctor in the Royal Army Medical Corps, and his wife Muriel Lindley Rankin, the daughter of Alfred Mottram Rankin of Broomhills, Essex and New Hall, Sutton.
 He was educated at Charterhouse School, Godalming, Surrey, followed by Trinity College, Oxford, graduating with a Master of Arts degree.
 After leaving Oxford, he was appointed as a research fellow at Yale University.
-After which he was called to the bar at The Honourable Society of the Inner Temple where he practiced.
+After which he was called to the bar at The Honourable Society of the Inner Temple, where he practiced.
 After the Inner Temple, James attended the Royal Military College, Sandhurst, passing out as a Lieutenant in 1938, into the Army Reserve.
-He served in the Second World War, serving in the Royal Regiment of Artillery in Burma and was mentioned in dispatches on 14 December 1943.
-By the end of the war, James held the rank of Major.
+He served in the Second World War with the Royal Regiment of Artillery in Burma and was mentioned in despatches on 14 December 1943.
+By the end of the war, James held the rank of major.
 He continued in the Territorial Army following the war and retired on 28 May 1964.
-On his retirement he was confirmed in the honorary rank of Major.
+On his retirement he was confirmed in the honorary rank of major.